charlie275691502/Soul-Star/README.md

 # Soul Star
 Soul Star is a turn-based strategy game.
-Here's the game screen of it
+Here's the game screen of it.
+SoulLand is a complete game which you can play through from start to end.
+If you want to try it yourself, you can download the `Demo(Windows)` file in the folder

 ### GamePlay video
 https://www.youtube.com/watch?v=2wquylNdKik&ab_channel=%E5%90%B3%E5%AE%B6%E5%92%8C